co-cddo/open-standards/docs/_standards/exchange-of-calendar-events.md

+---
+layout: page
-# The standard for Exchange of calendar events
+title: The standard for Exchange of calendar events
+permalink: /standards/calendar
+---

 Updated: 2016-05-20